What is happening with Water Charges in 2024 ?

-Those households who are identified as using water above this threshold will then be notified at the beginning of 2019.
-They will be given a six month period during which they can reduce their water usage.
+Those households who are identified as using water above the threshold will then be notified at the beginning of 2019.
+They will be given a six month period during which they can try to reduce their water usage.
 If they haven’t done that by the end of the six months they will then be charged for any usage above the threshold for that six month period and any ongoing usage over the threshold.